hazarute/NeatData/ReadMe.md

 A simple yet powerful Python script to clean and standardize messy CSV files, saving the output to a pristine Excel file.

-**Now with GUI support!**
+**Now with GUI and CLI support with shared infrastructure!**
-NeatData is not only a command-line tool, but also offers a simple graphical user interface (GUI) for non-technical users.
+NeatData is not only a command-line tool, but also offers a modern graphical user interface (GUI) for non-technical users.
+CLI and GUI share the same unified infrastructure (`UIState`, `PipelineRunner`, `GuiLogger`) for consistent behavior.
 Easily select files, configure cleaning options, and start cleaning with a click.
-All CLI and GUI options are managed centrally by the PipelineManager for full control and flexibility.

 Türkçe açıklama için [aşağıya inin](#-neatdata---csv-veri-temizleyici-).